-a Private Mortgage Insurance is An insurance policy that a mortgage holder buys on behalf of a lender, protecting the lender in the event of default on the mortgage.
-Most lenders require their mortgage borrowers to purchase PMIs if the mortgage's loan-to-value ratio is more than 80%.
-Generally speaking, annual premium payments on PMIs are equal to 0.5% of the value of the mortgage at the time it is borrowed.
-When the loan-to-value ratio falls below 78%, most lenders are required to inform homeowners that they may cancel their PMI policies.
-Some borrowers avoid PMI by taking out a piggyback mortgage, that is, a second mortgage allowing one to borrow up to 100% of the home's value in which the loan-to-value ratio is approximately 80% in the first mortgage and 20% in the piggyback.
+Private Mortgage Insurance is an insurance policy that a mortgage holder buys on behalf of the lender, protecting the lender in the event of default on the loan.
+Most lenders require their borrowers to purchase PMI if the loan-to-value ratio is more than 80%.
+Generally speaking, annual premiums are equal to 0.5% of the value of the loan at the time it is borrowed.
+When the loan-to-value ratio falls below 78%, most lenders are required to inform homeowners that they may cancel their PMI insurance.
+Some borrowers avoid PMI by taking out a piggyback mortgage, that is, a second mortgage allowing a combined loan to value up to 100% financing when the first loan is 80% and the second 20% is the piggyback.

 Farlex Financial Dictionary. © 2012 Farlex, Inc. All Rights Reserved